NDelventhal/cot_reports/README.md

 - Non-reportable
     - these market participants hold positions below the reporting levels of the CFTC
-    - while the to the CFTC reporting firms are not informing the commission on this group, the aggreated non-reportable positions are nevertheless known to the CFTC through its information on the open interest data (and the reported commercials and non-commercials details)
+    - while the to the CFTC reporting firms are not informing the commission on this group, the aggregated non-reportable positions are nevertheless known to the CFTC through its information on the open interest data (and the reported commercials and non-commercials details)

 ### Use cases of the COT reports